johnmathews/johnmathews.github.io.old/content/articles/move.md

 Tags: Lifestyle
 Image: src="/images/square_mile.jpg" alt="London's Square Mile"
 Tweet: #ambition #dreams
-Summary: Now is the time to start trying.
-Training is over.
+Summary: Training is over.
-Password: R1tsya
+Password: hazel
 Status:

 # Ambition

 Since I was 15, one of my ambitions has been to be an entrepreneur.
 I used to joke with my dad about buying him a nice boat one day.

-Having learnt enough to call my formal education complete, I’m running away from the things that don’t make sense and towards being my own manager.
+Life so far has been predominantly about education, and that stage is over now.
+I’m walking away from what I've come to see as a lifestyle and career that has too many contradictions, it doesn't make sense to live like this.
 Ultimately I want to develop multiple sources of passive income.
 I want to create.

 ## Summer 2017